 Nose: The nose opens with toasted oak and thick caramel before notes of soft red fruit, cinnamon, earthy baking spices and a herbaceous edge emerge.
 As you nose deeper it shifts towards being darker with black cherries, charred oak, hints of cacao and cloves, aswell as a touch of ethanol in the back.

-Palate: The palate opens thick and sweet at first with powdered sugar and toasted oak notes becoming soft red fruit and black cherries stewed in brown sugar and dusted with earthy baking spices and followed by a peppery kick of rye spice that’s faintly herbaceous around the edges.
-Once the rye spice fades it leaves behind notes of thick caramel, earthy baking spices, and red fruits.
+Palate: The palate opens thick and sweet at first with powdered sugar and toasted oak notes becoming soft red fruit and black cherries stewed in brown sugar and dusted with earthy baking spices.
+These are followed by a kick of peppery rye spice that’s faintly herbaceous around the edges and leaves behind notes of thick caramel, earthy baking spices, and red fruits as it fades.

 Finish: The finish opens with lingering peppery rye spice from the palate, aswell as sweet red fruit notes before fading towards a warm aftertaste of dry earthy rye spices and tannic toasted oak.